Skip to contents

 which_element

-• "initial" to compute deviations to the initial values (default)
+• "initial" for deviations with respect to the initial values, or

-• "parameter" to compute deviations to the estimated parameters
+• "parameter" for deviations with respect to the estimated parameters.

 which_optimizer